ansible/awx/requirements/README.md

 Anything pinned in `*.in` files involves additional manual work in order to upgrade.
 Some information related to that work is outlined here.

-### Django

-For any upgrade of Django, it must be confirmed that we don't regress on FIPS support before merging.

-See internal integration test knowledge base article `how_to_test_FIPS` for instructions.

-If operating in a FIPS environment, `hashlib.md5()` will raise a `ValueError`, but will support the `usedforsecurity` keyword on RHEL and Centos systems.
-This used to be a problem with `names_digest` function in Django, but was fixed upstream in Django 4.1.

 ### django-split-settings

 When we attemed to upgrade past 1.0.0 the build process in GitHub failed on the docker build step with the following error: